Janspiry/distributed-pytorch-template/README.md

 #### Customize More

-You can choose the random seed,  experiment path in config file.
+You can choose the random seed,  experiment path in configure file.
 We will add more useful basic functions with related instructions. **Welcome to more contributions for more extensive customization and code enhancements.**

 ------
 ### Todo

 Here are some basic functions or examples that this repository is ready to implement:

-- [x] basic dataset/dataloader with validation split
+- [x] basic dataset/data_loader with validation split
 - [x] basic networks with weight initialization
 - [x] basic model (trainer)
 - [x] checkpoint/resume training